Becklyn/rad/UPGRADE.md

 *   Update all imported namespaces from `Becklyn\RadBundle\` to `Becklyn\Rad\`.
 *   The classes `BundleExtension` and `ConfigurableBundleExtension` have been removed.
 Please use the respective versions from `becklyn/rad-bundles` instead.
 *   `RadExceptionInterface` was removed, and `RadException` is now an interface.
 Just use `RadException` in your catch instead.
+*   The `EntityInterface` now includes the `isNew()` method.
+This method is automatically implemented by using the `IdTrait`.
+    If you are implementing the interface without using the trait, you need to implement the method.

 6.x to 7.0